Skip to content

 Total ownership means more than install cost

 Warranty terms and maintenance expectations should be reviewed as part of the budget, not after contract award.
-Califauxscapes currently references a limited 5-year UV material warranty and a 1-year installation workmanship warranty, with final terms confirmed in project documentation.
+Califauxscapes currently references a 3–5 year limited UV fading material warranty (varies by product line) and a 1-year installation workmanship warranty, with final terms confirmed in project documentation.
 Ownership cost matters too.
 HomeGuide's 2025 data places typical California landscape maintenance between roughly $1,200 and $4,800 annually depending on scope, while professional hedge trimming alone can run about $200 to $600 per year.
 Those recurring costs should be part of any comparison between artificial systems and living material in the same zone.

 Commercial artificial living wall at Life Time Irvine, illustrating a premium installation where finish quality and long-term upkeep expectations both affect total ownership